solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 4. Finally, we need to deploy our OIDC server keycloak.
 We provided you with a script to deploy and configure keycloak for our workshop.

+**Note:** If you're running this demo using a Mac M4 processor, you'll need to use a keycloak image that was compilied on arm64.
+Therefore, please update `/install/keycloak/keycloak.yaml` to use `sleighzy/keycloak:12.0.4-arm64` as the container image.

 * Deploy and configure Keycloak

 ```sh